MicrosoftLearning/mslearn-ai-studio/Instructions/06-Explore-content-filters.md

     ![Screenshot of Azure AI Foundry portal.](./media/ai-foundry-home.png)

-1. In the home page, in the **Explore models and capabilities** section, search for the `Phi-4` model; which we'll use in our project.
+1. In the home page, in the **Explore models and capabilities** section, search for the `gpt-4o` model; which we'll use in our project.
-1. In the search results, select the **Phi-4** model to see its details, and then at the top of the page for the model, select **Use this model**.
+1. In the search results, select the **gpt-4o** model to see its details, and then at the top of the page for the model, select **Use this model**.
 1. When prompted to create a project, enter a valid name for your project and expand **Advanced options**.
 1. Select **Customize** and specify the following settings for your project:
     - **Azure AI Foundry resource**: *A valid name for your Azure AI Foundry resource*
     - **Subscription**: *Your Azure subscription*
     - **Resource group**: *Create or select a resource group*
-    - **Region**: Select any of the following regions\*:
+    - **Region**: *Select any **AI Foundry recommended***\*
-        - East US
-        - East US 2
-        - North Central US
-        - South Central US
-        - Sweden Central
-        - West US
-        - West US 3

-    > \* At the time of writing, the Microsoft *Phi-4* model we're going to use in this exercise is available in these regions.
-You can check the latest regional availability for specific models in the [Azure AI Foundry documentation](https://learn.microsoft.com/azure/ai-foundry/how-to/deploy-models-serverless-availability#region-availability).
-In the event of a regional quota limit being reached later in the exercise, there's a possibility you may need to create another resource in a different region.
+    > \* Some Azure AI resources are constrained by regional model quotas.
+In the event of a quota limit being exceeded later in the exercise, there's a possibility you may need to create another resource in a different region.

 1. Select **Create** and wait for your project to be created.
-1. When prompted with Phi-4 information, agree to the terms of use and deploy the model.
+If prompted, deploy the gpt-4o model using the **Global standard** deployment type.
-1. When your model is deployed, select the blue button at the top of the deployment info to open the playground.
+1. When your model is deployed, it is shown in the playground.
-1. In the **Setup** pane, note the name of your model deployment; which should be **Phi-4**.
+1. In the **Setup** pane, note the name of your model deployment; which should be **gpt-4o**.

 ## Chat using the content filter

-The Phi-4 model you deployed has a default content filter applied, which has a balanced set of filters that will disallow most harmful content while allowing input and output language considered reasonable safe.
+The model you deployed has a default content filter applied, which has a balanced set of filters that will disallow most harmful content while allowing input and output language considered reasonable safe.

-1. In the chat playground, ensure your Phi-4 model is selected.
+1. In the chat playground, ensure your gpt-4o model is selected.
 1. Submit the following prompt and view the response:

     ```